 Contact us today for all your Postgres and Open Source consulting and support needs.

-How to Check/Get Postgres Version Using Command Prompt?
+How to Check/Get Postgres Version on Windows?

 Step1: Access Bin Directory